- Streamlining insolvency proceedings

 - Establishing effective reorganization proceedings

 Changes in insolvency regimes over the years—whether motivated by economic or financial crises or implemented as part of broader judicial or legal reforms—have led to the emergence of several trends and good practices.
 Among these is a unified international good-practice standard on creditor and debtor regimes and insolvency set forth by the World Bank and the United Nations Commission on International Trade Law (UNCITRAL).
 Good practices in many economies are aimed at improving both the efficiency and the outcome of insolvency proceedings.
-These include streamlining insolvency proceedings, establishing effective reorganization proceedings and strengthening creditors’ rights.
+These include streamlining insolvency proceedings, establishing effective reorganization proceedings and promoting creditor participation in the proceedings.

 Streamlining insolvency proceedings

-In the past 5 years 34 economies have introduced 37 reforms focusing on the efficiency of insolvency proceedings.
-For example, in a new insolvency law adopted in June 2014, Romania tightened time limits for implementing a reorganization plan while Mexico shortened the time extensions allowed during reorganization proceedings in January 2014.
+Many economies focus their reform efforts on improving the efficiency of insolvency proceedings.
+For example, in an insolvency law adopted in 2016, India introduced time limits for the insolvency process while Mexico shortened the time extensions allowed during reorganization proceedings in January 2014.

 Establishing effective reorganization proceedings

 The highest recovery rates are recorded in economies where reorganization is the most common insolvency proceeding.
-Yet a third of economies around the world have no formal judicial reorganization proceeding, and in only 17 economies is reorganization the most common proceeding as recorded by Doing Business.
-(2)
+Yet a third of economies around the world have no formal judicial reorganization proceeding, and in only 18 economies is reorganization the most common proceeding as recorded by Doing Business(2).

-But things are looking up: 31 economies have established reorganization proceedings since 2005, including Cyprus, Kenya, Jamaica, Brunei Darussalam and Mozambique.
-Even more economies made improvements to their existing regulations on company reorganization.
-Denmark, for example, amended its Bankruptcy Act in April 2011 to allow both debtors and creditors to file for reorganization at the bankruptcy court in case of insolvency.
+But things are looking up: since 2013, 19 economies have introduced reorganization proceedings, including Cabo Verde, Cyprus, India, Uganda and the United Arab Emirates.
+Other economies made improvements to their existing regulations on company reorganization.
+Chile, for example, adopted a new insolvency law in 2014 which facilitated the continuation of the debtor’s business during insolvency proceedings by prohibiting termination of contracts on the ground of insolvency and clarifying provisions on post-commencement financing.
 Mexico introduced provisions in January 2014 allowing debtors to apply for post-commencement financing during reorganization proceedings and permitting them to apply for reorganization in the event of imminent insolvency.

 Figure 1 - Slovenia made resolving insolvency easier by adopting simplified reorganization procedures